ruscot/prefect_artifact/README.md

 # Prefect Artifact
-Simple project showing an artefact on prefect with table and external link
+Simple project showing an artifact on prefect with table and external link

 # Installation